baloise/open-source/docs/slides/intro/PITCHME.md

 do not re-invent the wheel

-proved, used and tested by a huge, public community
+developed and used by huge, public communities

+continuous peer review

 # @color[orange](risk)